Mccpie01/sac2020-fsw/README.md

 2024-01-03 Fork Created and looking to Fix compile error and Move the code to a Teensy 4.1 (Unified into 1 Teensy 4.1)
 - Todo
+  - Unified code of Main and Auxiliary Computer to run on 1 teensy 4.1
   - Add support for AltIMU-10 v6 Gyro, Accelerometer, Compass, and Altimeter (LSM6DSO, LIS3MDL, and LPS22DF Carrier)
   - Add support for more GPS
   - Add config file for Hardware available (select hardware to use)